 Unit 3 - Written Exam 40%

-Pupils are assessed on their performance and composition coursework and a listening and appraising written exam based on 12 set works (3 per area of study).
+Pupils are assessed on their performance and composition coursework and a listening and appraising written exam based on the areas of study.

 Peripatetic Instrumental Provision